Master of Science in Information Technology Management

 - Electronic Health Records

 The business data analytics concentration is designed for the IT Management professional who must be able to apply data analytics tools and techniques to both structured and unstructured data, extracting information that the organization can use for strategic decision-making.
+Students taking this concentration will be introduced to specialized analytics tools and technologies such as R Language, SAS, SPSS Modeler, Google Analytics and Hadoop.

 The IT healthcare concentration prepares students to succeed in the active arenas of managing IT systems in healthcare environments.
 It also is an excellent way for working IT professionals to diversify their skill sets to include the healthcare industry.